HadoopGenomics/Hadoop-BAM/README.txt

 Dependencies
 ------------

-Hadoop 0.20.2 or later in the 0.20 or 1.0 series.
-The unstable 0.21, 0.22, and
-0.23 releases will not work with this version of Hadoop-BAM.
+Hadoop 0.20.2 or later in the 0.20.x or 1.0.x series.
+The latest stable release, 1.0.3, is recommended.
+The unstable 0.22.x, 1.1.x, and 2.x.x releases are not supported by this version of Hadoop-BAM.

 Picard SAM-JDK.
-Version 1.56 is provided in the form of sam-1.56.jar and picard-1.56.jar.
+Version 1.76 is provided in the form of sam-1.76.jar and picard-1.76.jar.
 Later versions may also work but have not been tested.

 Availability:
    Hadoop - http://hadoop.apache.org/